marijnh/Eloquent-JavaScript/00_intro.md

 Besides explaining JavaScript, I will also introduce the basic principles of programming.
 Programming, it turns out, is hard.
-The fundamental rules are typically simple and clear.
-But programs built on top of these rules tend to become complex enough to introduce their own rules and complexity.
+The fundamental rules are simple and clear, but programs built on top of these rules tend to become complex enough to introduce their own rules and complexity.
 You're building your own maze, in a way, and you might just get lost in it.

 {{index learning}}